Is this the new normal promised by Xi Jinping to the Chinese people? Yes and no. - ExBulletin

 In fact, a decade ago, then-new President Xi Jinping first used the term “new normal” to refer to a Chinese economy that was on the verge of slowing but which Xi believed would be reconfigured toward a healthier model.

 He spoke at length about the coming changes and how the country needed to prepare for them.
-Comments have spread widely by state media, making it clear that this was a message that leaders wanted to hear as widely as possible.
+These comments were widely reported by state media, making clear that this was a message that leaders wanted to hear as widely as possible.

 Although the economy may slow, the quality of Chinese jobs and industry will be better, he said.